Climate Change and Sustainable Urbanisation

-The outcome of the COP21 meeting in Paris, 30 November to 11 December 2015 was not one but several milestones, also within the field of sustainable urban development, and the links between climate change and urbanisation have been even more emphasised since then.
-Not least the resources and potentials of cities and other organisations than countries were highlighted; there is a growing insight that cities and urban regions may be well positioned and ready to be more involved in meeting the serious challenges ahead.
+The outcome of the COP21 meeting in Paris, two years ago was not one but several milestones, also within the field of sustainable urban development, and the links between climate change and urbanisation have been even more emphasised since then.
+Not least the resources and potentials of cities and other organisations than countries have been highlighted; the growing insight that cities and urban regions may be well positioned and ready to be more involved in meeting the serious challenges ahead.
 Some of the side-events reflected both ambitions and capacity of cities and regions to join forces for the future.
 Mistra Urban Futures and its partners, e.g. in the Gothenburg Consortium, participated in some of them at the time and will be part of the IPCC Cities and Climate Change meeting in Edmonton, Canada, in March 2018.

 Mistra Urban Futures is well prepared to play a role; several of the Centre’s projects across all our research platforms already have a specific and direct climate change perspective, and others are being planned.
 Some examples:

 - Gothenburg: the WISE - Well-being in Sustainable Cities - project had a significant impact, as it has also succeeded in reaching a wider audience through media, including television and papers.
 The project forms part of the basis for a UN initiative on Sustainable Lifestyles that is being developed.

 - Sheffield-Manchester: the #biospheric projects and other activities aiming at raising the awareness of sustainable food production and lifestyles by supporting and disseminating results from local co-created projects concerning food poverty and possible solutions in some areas of Greater Manchester.